oktadev/okta-blog/_source/_posts/2024-07-26-jhipster-terraform-gke.md

 Infrastructure as code (IaC) tools like Terraform provide a way to efficiently manage infrastructure on GCP and provision resources like GKE cluster.
 Terraform enables the declarative management of cloud resources, making it easier to automate the provisioning process, enforce consistency, and maintain infrastructure state across environments.

-In this post, you will learn the basics of automating the provisioning of a managed Kubernetes cluster on Google Kubernetes Engine, using a Standalone VPC, for deploying a Spring Boot microservices architecture generated with the JHipster framework.
+In this post, you will learn the basics of automating the provisioning of a managed Kubernetes cluster on Google Kubernetes Engine, using the Standalone VPC networking option, for deploying a Spring Boot microservices architecture generated with the JHipster framework.

 {% img blog/jhipster-terraform-gke/jhipster-terraform-gke.jpeg alt:"JHipster, Terraform, and GKE logos" width:"900" %}{: .center-image }